mglaman/commerce-project-template/README.md

 * Creates default writable versions of `settings.php` and `services.yml`.
 * Creates the `sites/default/files` directory.
 * Latest version of DrupalConsole is installed locally for use at `bin/drupal`.
+* Initializes baseline Behat tests for Drupal Commerce.
+* Allows you to easily install a demo of Drupal Commerce.

 ## Updating Drupal Core